AdS black hole

 According to the AdS/CFT correspondence, if gravity were quantized, an AdS black hole would be dual to a thermal state on the conformal boundary.
 In the context of say, AdS/QCD, this would correspond to the deconfinement phase of the quark–gluon plasma.

+Late-infall observers into AdS black holes may experience chaotic oscillations of spacetime of BKL type near their central singularities.